Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 The whole face blinking option is the easiest way to do skin blinking but will use more space in the texture and may limit what features can be used in the future, this is only recommended for eyes larger than 4 pixels or not 'typical' eyes

-- First choose what kind of blinking you want, many skins have large eyes, so to smooth out blinking you can have either
+- First, choose what kind of blinking you want, many skins have large eyes, so to smooth out blinking you can have either
 - 1 frame of blinking (eye open & eye closed) or 2 frames (eye open & eye half closed & eye closed)
 - to select one you must change the color of Choice Box pixel #1 in the example above
-- to Select 1 frame you must use exactly the Pink pixel #1 from the Color Guide, for 2 frames use the Light Blue #2 instead
+- To select 1 frame you must use exactly the Pink pixel #1 from the Color Guide, for 2 frames use the Light Blue #2 instead
 - Once this is done you can now add blinking textures to your skin, make a copy of the front of your face and put it in the purple box with a #1 make this face have its eyes completely closed
 - Repeat with the extra head layer for your face and put that in the purple box with #3, just in case you have pop-out eyes
-- if you have selected a 2 frame blink repeat this process with purple boxes #2 & #4 except this time make the eyes half closed
+- if you have selected a 2-frame blink repeat this process with purple boxes #2 & #4 except this time make the eyes half closed

 - You can see this in the [Chicken](https://raw.githubusercontent.com/Traben-0/Entity_Texture_Features/master/.github/README-assets/mod-skins/chicken.png) & [Slime Tuxedo](https://raw.githubusercontent.com/Traben-0/Entity_Texture_Features/master/.github/README-assets/mod-skins/slime.png) skins